|33 MPG2||Combined Fuel Economy||32 MPG|

 The Camry comes with several driver-assist features that are similar to those of the Accord.
 These include Lane Departure Alert with Steering Assist, a Pre-Collision System with Pedestrian Detection, Lane Tracing Assist, and Dynamic Radar Cruise Control.
 Pre-collision control can detect pedestrians and potential collisions, braking automatically.
 Lane Tracing Assist mimics Honda's Lane Keeping Assist, and Dynamic Radar Cruise Control works like the Honda's Adaptive Cruise Control with Low-Speed Follow.
 The Camry also includes airbags, rear child safety locks, tire pressure monitoring, and a backup camera.

 Aesthetic appeal isn't the most important aspect when buying a car, but it's definitely on the list of deal breakers.
-The good news is that the 2021 Honda Accord does well in the appearance department.
+The good news is that, like all new Honda vehicles, the Accord does well in the appearance department.
 It comes in 8 different colors, including Modern Steel, Radiant Red, San Marino Red, Sonic Gray, Still Night (Blue), Lunar Silver, Crystal Black, and Platinum White.
 It comes with several wheel options, including a variety of 19-inch alloy wheels that improve both looks and handling.

 There are several available package options for the 2021 Accord, depending on which trim you choose.
 Some of these packages include the Black Accent Package, which includes a black chrome grille and black rear trim; the Bronze Accent Package, which includes the same options but in Bronze; and the Underbody Spoiler Package, which includes underbody spoilers for the rear, side, and front.
 You can also add on body side molding, door edge guards and film, door handle film, fender emblems, door visors, grille accents, additional emblems, splash guards, and much more.
 Like always, Honda provides several customization options, adding to their street-ready appeal.